ahmadawais/clear-any-console/README.md

 ## Sponsor

 Me ([Ahmad Awais](https://twitter.com/mrahmadawais/)) and my incredible wife ([Maedah Batool](https://twitter.com/MaedahBatool/)) are two engineers who fell in love with open source and then with each other.
 You can read more [about me here](https://ahmadawais.com/about).
 If you or your company use any of my projects or like what I’m doing then consider backing me.
 I'm in this for the long run.
-An open source developer advocate.
+An open-source developer advocate.

 - 🌟  **$9.99/month (recommended)** ❯ [Two cups of Caffè latte (coffee) every month →](https://pay.paddle.com/checkout/540217)
 - 🚀  **$99.99 (one-time sponsor)** ❯ [Support an hour of open-source code →](https://pay.paddle.com/checkout/515568)